ResearchComputing/Supercomputing_Spinup/job_submission_spinup/README.md

 So taking a look back at `scripts/submit_test.sh` we can see the different directives that were used, specifically:
 - `#SBATCH --ntasks=1` which requested 1 core
 - `#SBATCH --time=0:01:00` which requested a max time of 1 minute
-- `#SBATCH --partition=shas-testing` which requested a quick turn-around testing specific compute node
+- `#SBATCH --partition=atesting` which requested a quick turn-around testing specific compute node
 - `#SBATCH --output=test_%j.out` which requested an output file of the name `test_<jobid>.out` to be created in the `./output` directory

 We didn't request any software (we just purged software just in case), and we ran the linux `echo` command.
 We'll take a look at some more complex examples next!